submariner-io/submariner-website/src/content/development/code-review/_index.en.md

 fork's main branch is up-to-date.
 After creating the PR, CI will trigger as usual but the jobs will count towards your personal queue.
 You will need to open a new PR against the main repository once your proposed change is ready for review.

+### Manage dependency among pull requests

+If a PR (child) is dependent on another PR (parent), irrespective of the project, comment on the child PR with the parent PR's number with
+`Depends on <Parent PR number>` or `depends on <Parent PR number>`.
+This will trigger a `PR Dependencies/Check Dependencies` workflow.
+The workflow will add a `dependent` label to the child PR.
+The workflow will fail until the parent PR is merged and will pass once the parent
+PR is merged.
+This will prevent merging the child PR until the parent PR is merged.

 [kube code review guide]: https://github.com/kubernetes/community/blob/master/contributors/guide/contributing.md#code-review
 [merge commits]: https://github.com/kubernetes/community/blob/master/contributors/guide/github-workflow.md#4-keep-your-branch-in-sync
 [squashing]: https://github.com/kubernetes/community/blob/master/contributors/guide/github-workflow.md#squash-commits